 - Bake for 10-14 minutes until golden brown and firm.
 Cooled bagels can be stored in a bag or container in the fridge.
 Toast or warm up before serving.

 - A double boiler can be used to melt the cheeses instead of the microwave.

 - Using eggs and almond flour at room temperature makes the dough easier to come together.

-- Dough can be mixed by hand or using a stand mixer with a dough hook.
+- The dough can be mixed by hand or using a stand mixer with a dough hook.
 Because the bowl of my stand mixer can’t go in the microwave, I find it easier to mix by hand in a microwave safe bowl.

 - To help roll the dough or if too sticky, handle with slightly wet or oiled hands.

-- Dough can be also shaped into flat rounds and used for burgers, or made into shorter logs for hot-dogs and subs.
+- The dough can be also shaped into flat rounds and used for burgers or made into shorter logs for hot-dogs and subs.